-Croatia, Serbia: Power utility Croatia HEP seeks compensation from Serbian Power utility EPS for old investments in TPP Nikola Tesla5.
-June 2015. / SEE Energy News
+Croatia, Serbia: Power utility Croatia HEP seeks compensation from Serbian Power utility EPS for old investments in TPP Nikola Tesla, SEE Energy News

 Electric Power Industry of Croatia (HEP) has started the claims resolution from Electric Power Industry of Serbia (EPS), based on investment in Thermal power plant Obrenovac and mine Tamnava, during the 70s, according to the published data; it is the equivalent amount of today’s 120 MEUR.